shammishailaj/Gopham/README.md

 Step 2: Clone this Repository and ```cd``` there

-Step 3: Create /projects/ and copy the project you wish to analyze under it
+Step 3: Copy the project you wish to analyze under /projects/

 Your directory should look like this:
 ```